safarsin/AutoRewarder/USER_GUIDE.md

 - AutoRewarder opens Microsoft Edge (you can see it if hide-browser is off)
 - It performs random searches from a built-in list of 3,428 real search queries from google-trends dataset
 - Each search has human-like delays and behavior
+- It may occasionally switch to Images/Videos/News tabs
+- It may take short "coffee breaks" during longer sessions
+- After searches, it may run Daily Set tasks (once per day)
 - The process continues until all searches are complete
 - You'll see updates in the log window

+If a new version is available, AutoRewarder can show an update notification and a download link.

 ### After Completion